I Forgot my Master Password

 Get a master password hint.
 If you have one setup, a hint will be emailed to your inbox.
 If you don't have a hint setup, you'll get an email reporting this.

-If you have emergency access enabled, contact your trusted emergency contact to regain read or takeover access to your vault.
+If you have emergency access enabled, contact your trusted emergency contact to regain read or takeover access to your account.

-If your organization uses admin password reset, reach out to your administrator to reset your master password.
+If your organization uses account recovery, reach out to your administrator to reset your master password.

-If none of these options get you access to your vault, you will need to delete your account and start a new one:
+If none of these options get you access to your account, you will need to delete your account and start a new one: